lupyuen/tcc-riscv32-wasm/README.md

 Closing
 ```

-_What if need a Temporary Writeable Filesystem?_
+_What if we need a Temporary Writeable Filesystem?_

 Try the NuttX Tmp FS Driver: [nuttx/fs/tmpfs](https://github.com/apache/nuttx/tree/master/fs/tmpfs)

+Time to wrap up and run everything in a Web Browser...

 # `puts` and `exit` work OK in TCC WebAssembly and NuttX Emulator yay!